Elderjs/docs/elderguide.com/elderjs.md

 }
 ```

-### 2. Elder.js bootstrap itself
+### 2. Elder.js Bootstrap Itself

-During this process Elder.js validates all of the routes, then executes the `all` function of each route.
+During this process Elder.js validates all of the routes, plugins, hooks.
+It then runs the 'bootstrap' hook.

+Finally the `all` function each route is executed.

-Together the aggregate result of these functions is referred to as `allRequests`.
+Together the aggregate result of each route's `all` function is referred to as `allRequests`.

 ### 3. The `allRequests` Hook is Run

 This allows users to modify the `allRequests` array.
+If you modify or add to this array of objects make sure each result has a 'request.route' key.

 ### 4. Full 'request' Objects are Built